PeterKellett/project-4/README.md

 [Dev tools screenshot](https://res.cloudinary.com/dfboxofas/image/upload/v1611953708/project-4/readme/dev_tools-screenshot_i6abxu.jpg)

 ### JavaScript
-JavaScript bugs were mostly resolved using the console.log to print a statement to the console as a visual check on whether the code is being executed along with using the browser debug tools.
+JavaScript bugs were resolved using the browser debug tools along with using the console.log() command placed in the script to print a statement to the console as a confirmation check on whether the code is being executed or not.
 [Debug tools screenshot](https://res.cloudinary.com/dfboxofas/image/upload/v1611954062/project-4/readme/debug_tool-screenshot_xpnekq.jpg)

 ### Python